chrizog/someipy/README.md

-# someipy - A Python Library for the SOME/IP Protocol
+# someipy - A Python Library implementing the SOME/IP Protocol

 ## Get in Contact :postbox: